Radiation Detection and Survey Devices

 • Isotope identification and quantification

-• Monitoring and minimizing exposure and contamination of non-radiation-workers who become responders and the general public
+• Monitoring, identifying location of source activity, and minimizing exposure and contamination of non-radiation-workers who become responders and the general public

 • Outdoor Radiation Zones are established during an emergency response, by sampling air, with or without aid from computer modeling.